Vladimir Obukhov

-Vladimir Borisovich Obukhov (Владимир Борисович Обухов; born 8 February 1992) is a Russian professional football player.
-He plays for FC Orenburg.
+Vladimir Borisovich Obukhov (Владимир Борисович Обухов; born 8 February 1992) is a Russian former professional football player.

 Club career

-Obukhov made his Russian Premier League debut for FC Spartak Moscow on 15 April 2012 in a game against FC Rubin Kazan.
+Obukhov made his Russian Premier League debut for Spartak Moscow on 15 April 2012 in a game against Rubin Kazan.

-On 4 July 2019, Obukhov signed a 2-year contract with Russian Premier League club PFC Sochi.
+On 4 July 2019, Obukhov signed a 2-year contract with Russian Premier League club Sochi.
 On 2 September 2019, Obukhov's Sochi contract was terminated by mutual consent.
-Obukhov returned to FC Tambov on the same day, signing a 2-year contract.
+Obukhov returned to Tambov on the same day, signing a 2-year contract.

 Rostov

-On 1 October 2020, Obukhov signed for FC Rostov.
+On 1 October 2020, Obukhov signed for Rostov.

 On 15 March 2021, it was reported that FIFA opened an investigation into Obukhov on suspicion of violating anti-doping rules in 2013.
 On 18 July 2021, he was banned from playing until the end of 2021.

 Rostov terminated Obukhov's contract with the club on 9 August 2021.

 Orenburg

-On 9 December 2021, he signed with FC Orenburg.
+On 9 December 2021, he signed with Orenburg.
 On 28 June 2022, Orenburg announced that Court of Arbitration for Sport ruled in favor of World Anti-Doping Agency on their appeal in Obukhov's case, and as a consequence, Obukhov received an additional six-months ban from playing.
 The club said Obukhov will return to the team upon serving the new ban.
+Obukhov left Orenburg on 5 June 2024 as his contract expired.